 Ontario's expanding population and economic base requires major investments into new and upgraded infrastructure.
 The provincial government has allocated \$130 billion over ten years for this portfolio, however rising demands will require new and innovative sources of financing beyond unilateral public funding.

-An increasingly popular option for Ontario infrastructure projects is Alternative Financing and Procurement (AFP), or public-private partnerships, where the risks are transferred from the taxpayer to the private sector.
-This method allows projects to be managed with a higher level of certainty for cost, schedule, quality, availability and service.
+An increasingly popular option for Ontario infrastructure projects is Alternative Financing and schedule, quality, availability and service.
 The result is significant opportunity for innovation in design, construction, financing, asset management and delivery of construction services.